-As previously mentioned, the policy is not applicable in MMC.
-This is concerning.
+As stated before, the policy is not applicable in MMC.
+This is a concern.
 At least 42 states pay for prescription drugs through Medicaid MCOs.

 States’ use of provider-level data methods may not accurately identify 340B claims for some covered entities.
 Provider-level methods generally treat all drug claims from a given covered entity in the same way—that is, as either 340B claims or non-340B claims—and do not allow covered entities to differentiate among specific claims.
 In practice, however, a covered entity may submit both 340B claims and non-340B claims to Medicaid (OIG).

-Jeremy Docken, Founder and GM of Kalderos — a technology start-up established approximately 1.5 years ago — gave a presentation during Mostly Medicaid’s October 2017, Medicaid Star Searchwebinar.
-Kalderos provides technology solutions to mitigate challenges plaguing the Medicaid Rebate Program and the 340B Drug Pricing Program.
+Jeremy Docken, Founder and GM of Kalderos gave a presentation during Mostly Medicaid’s October 2017, Medicaid Star Search webinar.
+Kalderos provides technology solutions to mitigate the challenges plaguing the Medicaid Rebate Program and the 340B Drug Pricing Program.

 The only party financially harmed due to 340B duplicate discounts are drug manufacturers.
 HRSA and CMS continue to struggle to offer real solutions to protect manufacturers from paying duplicate discounts (Jeremy Docken, Kalderos).

 The Kalderos Solution in Action

 Kalderos identifies suspected duplicate discounts by using proprietary data and works with covered entities to confirm if 340B drugs have been dispensed.
 Drug manufacturers receive reports guaranteed to be accepted as valid disputes by states.
 Kalderos is piloting a project in Florida to assist drug manufactures subject to duplicate discounts.

 More information is on the Kalderos website.